Thomas Abercrombie (basketball): New Zealand Breakers

 After returning home following his college stint, Abercrombie joined the New Zealand Breakers in the Australian NBL as a development player for the 2008–09 season.
 He played 13 games in his first season with the Breakers, and was elevated to the full squad for the 2009–10 season.
 He missed four games in the back half of the season with an ankle injury.

 In the 2010–11 season, Abercrombie helped the Breakers reach their first ever grand final series, where they defeated the Cairns Taipans 2–1 to win their maiden NBL championship.
 He was subsequently named the Grand Final MVP.
 Abercrombie went on to win three more championships with the Breakers in 2012, 2013 and 2015.

 In January 2016, Abercrombie passed Kirk Penney as the club's all-time leading scorer.
 Due to Penney's return to the club for two seasons, Abercrombie had to pass him again in October 2018 to reach 3227 points in 276 games.
 In February 2019, he played his 300th NBL game.

 In October 2019, Abercrombie committed to the Breakers until the end of the 2021–22 season.

 In 2019–20, Abercrombie became the second player in NBL history (after Daniel Kickert in 2016–17 and 2017–18) to join the exclusive 50–40–90 club.
 Abercrombie averaged 12.1 points per game for the season while shooting 50.0 percent from the field, 46.5 percent from three-point range and 90.5 percent from the free throw line.

 In April 2021, Abercrombie played his 355th game for the Breakers, surpassing Mika Vukona (354) to become the franchise's all-time games played leader.
 He also passed Kirk Penney (489) as the club's all-time leader in 3-pointers made.

 Abercrombie missed most of the 2021–22 NBL season with a side strain and missed the first month of the 2022–23 NBL season after suffering a torn retina which required emergency surgery.

+On 10 May 2023, Abercrombie re-signed with the Breakers for the 2023–24 NBL season.
+In September 2023, he played his 400th NBL game.

+On 13 February 2024, Abercrombie announced that the 2023–24 season would be his last in the NBL.
+He retired with 429 career games and finished as the Breakers' most-capped player.